 David is an honorary research associate at the University of Cape Town and a Fellow of the Transnational Institute in Amsterdam.
 His research focuses on environmental problems related to energy, extractive industries and corporate behaviour.
 His training is in international political economy and he works closely with the environmental justice movement.

 - David Ntseng

-David is a Programme Manager at the Church Land Programme.
+David is the director of the Church Land Programme.
 He has several years’ experience in working with and learning from movements as they have resisted evictions and organised for their rights in the city, and is skilled and knowledgeable concerning the practices of a politics of dignity emerging from within movements themselves.
 He holds a Masters Degree in Education from UKZN.

 - Dr Mvuselelo Ngcoya

 Mvu is a senior lecturer at the UKZN School of Built Environment and Development Studies.
 Agrarian issues such as land, land reform, small-scale agriculture and rural development form the kernel of his research interests.

 Beni is a community development practitioner, a trained nurse and has expertise in strategic engagements.
 She was Projects Co-ordinator at Mpilonhle, a community-based organisation dedicated to identifying and implementing innovative solutions for the health and social problems faced by rural youth in South Africa.

 Rose is the director of Biowatch South Africa and has been in this position since 2009.
 Previously she worked as a freelance researcher/consultant and for many years before that as curator of the KwaZulu-Natal Herbarium – one of three herbaria under the South African National Biodiversity Institute.
 She has also taught at both secondary and tertiary levels.
 Her particular interest is in biodiversity, indigenous knowledge and environmental justice.

 - Prof. Rachel Wynberg